 Agrell is not a common name.
 There are only 304 persons named Agrell resident in Sweden on Dec.
 31, 2018, according to SCB.
 In addition, there are an unknown but small number of Agrells in the United Kingdom, the United States, Canada, France, Belgium, and Denmark.
 Those we have been in contact with have all Swedish ancestry.

 One might ask if everyone named Agrell is related to each other.
 The answer is no, at least not through the name Agrell.

 In order to know that two Agrell families are distinct, one must know the root of at least the younger of the families.
 The root is a person named Agrell, who have no older relative with the same name.
 For the following Agrell families, the roots are known.
 I.e., we know who took the name, and can therefore say with some credibility that these families are not related to each other.

-- Our family traces its roots to its origin to Johannes Agrelius (1663–1724), whose sons Johan and Jonas were named Agrell.
+- Our family traces its roots to Johannes Agrelius (1663–1724), whose sons Johan and Jonas were named Agrell.
 We do not know if Johan and Jonas were born Agrell or took the name later.

 - The engineer Carl Linus Agrell was born 1864 i Varberg.
 His father was the mill owner Jönsson and his mother was named Andersdoter.
 (Source: A. Angare, personal communication, 2009.)

 - The brothers Oskar and Axel Ericson from Linköping took the name Agrell in 1898, when Oskar entered Uppsala University to study theology.
 The children of their brother Emil also took the name Agrell later, although Emil himself did not.
 (Source: H. Agrell, personal communication, 2000−2009.)